huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 Segment:  {'id': 6, 'label_id': 1, 'was_fused': False, 'score': 0.929477}
 ```

-Visualize the results with the following code:
+Use the following code to visualize the results:

 ```python
 import numpy as np
 import matplotlib.pyplot as plt